A numerical-continuation-enhanced flexible boundary condition scheme applied to Mode I and Mode III fracture: Introduction

 Detailed investigation of these phenomena are currently extremely challenging for two interconnected reasons.
-Firstly, realistic interatomic potentials capable of describing the very high strains near crack tips are very hard to construct~\cite{Holland1998}.
+Firstly, realistic interatomic potentials capable of describing the very high strains near crack tips are very hard to construct~\cite{Holland1998_org}.
 At the same time, the requirement for large model systems and the strong coupling between lengthscales associated with fracture make the applicaton of quantum mechanical techniques such as density functional theory (DFT) extremely challenging, despite the considerable success such techniques have enjoyed elsewhere in materials science~\cite{Kermode2008}.
 Even when accurate atomistic models are available, determining the relevant stable crack tip configurations and the energy pathways that link them is extremely challenging because of the high dimensionality of the atomistic configuration space~\cite{Kermode2015}.
-The picture is further complicated if the modelled crack propagates, causing an effective shift of origin of the entire strain field, which is often not reflected in the supplied boundary condition.
+The picture is further complicated if the modelled crack propagates, causing an effective shift of origin of the entire strain field, which is often not reflected in the supplied boundary condition. {\cb Challenges present in the (quasi-) static modelling of fracture translate directly to more complex simulations of fracture-related phenomenona, as pointed out in a recent study establishing the ill-suitability of a popular empirical potential for molecular dynamics studies of fracture phenomena in FeP metallic glasses \cite{He2019}.}

+{\cb Many of the stated issues can be either resolved or significantly alleviated through supplementing the currently employed methods with ideas originating from numerical continuation and bifurcation theory, at present almost entirely absent from atomistic studies of material behaviour.
+Numerical continuation techniques concern efficient ways of computing solutions of a system of nonlinear equations by exploiting small variations in a parameter present in the system.
+Results from bifurcation theory ensure that this procedure can account for the changing stability of computed solutions -- see Ref.~\onlinecite{allgower2003introduction} for an accessible overview of the topic.
+These techniques allow the fracture predictions of a range of candidate interatomic potentials to be efficiently screened, helping to address issues such as that identified in \cite{He2019}; this approach will be demonstrated here using two potentials for silicon.